galidor/ITU_Beam_Selection_TF/README.md

 * lidar_input_test.npz and beams_output_test.npz from Raymobtime s009

 ## Questions?
-If you have any further questions related to this repo, feel free to contact me at mikolaj.jankowski17@imperial.ac.uk or raise an Issue within this repo.
+If you have any further questions related to this repo, feel free to contact us at {m.boloursaz-mashhadi, mikolaj.jankowski17}@imperial.ac.uk or raise an Issue within this repo.
 I'll do my best to reply as soon as possible.

 ## References
 1. M. B. Mashadi, M. Jankowski, T-Y. Tung, S. Kobus, D. Gunduz, “Federated mmWave Beam Selection Utilizing LIDAR Data”, arXiv:2102.02802, link: https://arxiv.org/abs/2102.02802